Iranian LNG for Europe – reality or pipe dream?

 But is Iran a truly realistic and economic alternative to Russian gas?
 Let’s run the numbers using one of the more famous future supply options Russia puts on the table – Turk Stream.

 Depending on how one looks at it, the Russian pipeline system bringing gas from West Siberia is between 3000 and 3500 km long before it hits the shores of the Black Sea.
 It’s a pretty old system that looks back on at least 30 years of operations.
-This means that serious renovation works would have to be conducted in order to keep it in shape, but with Gazprom in bad financial shape now, this looks increasingly difficult to pull off.
+This means that serious renovation works would have to be conducted to keep it in shape, but with Gazprom in bad financial shape now, this looks increasingly difficult to pull off.
 Not really a recipe for making transport from Siberia any cheaper.

 It’s hard to put definite numbers on this but conventional wisdom holds that starting somewhere between 2500 and 3500km, LNG becomes more economical than onshore pipelines.
 This means that already well inside Russia, the point of economically feasible gas transport has been crossed, and we are not even talking about the very expensive offshore section as well as all the countries in the Balkans that would no doubt extract a handy ransom for crossing its territory.